 The 1967 referendum and the 1992 Mabo decision were significant events in the ongoing struggle to achieve equal rights for Aboriginal and Torres Strait Islander peoples.
-Explore these and other remarkable stories of resistance in our exhibition inspired by the 1964 civil rights song ‘A change is gonna come’.
+This exhibition, inspired by the 1964 civil rights song ‘A change is gonna come’, was on display from 24 May 2017 to 28 January 2018.

 Hear Radical Son's version of ‘A change is gonna come’ on YouTube